sybrew/the-seo-framework/readme.txt

 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 * **Improved:**
 	* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696).
+	* Multiple types of homepages are no longer tested when fetching custom metadata, improving performance when viewing the administrative post list.
 	* The main query is no longer performed by WordPress when loading the sitemap, removing 10 redundant database queries.
 		* Related Core ticket is [51117](https://core.trac.wordpress.org/ticket/51117).
 	* Sticky posts are no longer calculated when generating the sitemap, removing a redundant database query.